 Faculty of Medicine, Dentistry and Health Sciences students undertaking placement are required to be screened for active TB infection annually.
 TB screening involves two components:

 - QuantiFERON-Gold in-tube test (QFN-GIT)

-Students must submit via Sonia a Tuberculosis Screening Form completed by an appropriate medical practitioner annually.
+Students must submit via Sonia a Tuberculosis Screening Form completed by an appropriate medical practitioner registered to practice in Australia annually.
 Re-screening is required within 12 months of the student's last QFN-GIT.